Order of Assassins: Hassan II and Rashid ad-Din Sinan

 Rashid ad-Din Sinan, an alchemist and schoolmaster, was dispatched to Syria by Hassan II as a messenger of his Islamic views and to continue the Assassins' mission.
 Known as the greatest of the Assassin chiefs, Sinān first made headquarters at al-Kahf Castle and then the fortress of Masyaf.
-At al-Kahf, he worked with chief da'i Abu-Muhammad who was succeeded at his death by Khwaja Ali ibn Mas'ud without authority from Alamut.
+At al-Kahf, he worked with chief da'i Abu-Muhammad, who was succeeded at his death by Khwaja Ali ibn Mas'ud without authority from Alamut.
 Khwaja was murdered by Abu-Muhammad's nephew Abu Mansur, causing Alamut to reassert control.
 After seven years at al-Kahf, Sinān assumed that role, operating independently of and feared by Alamut, relocating the capital to Masyaf.
 Among his first tasks were the refurbishing of the fortress of ar-Rusafa and of Qala'at al-Khawabi, constructing a tower at the citadel of the latter.
 Sinān also captured the castle of al-'Ullaiqah at Aleika, near Tartus.

 One of the first orders of business that Sinān confronted was the continuing threat from Nur ad-Din as well as the Knights Templar's presence at Tartus.
-In 1173, Sinān proposed to Amalric of Jerusalem an alliance against Nur ad-Din in exchange for cancellation of the tribute imposed upon Assassin villages near Tartus.
-The Assassin envoys to the king were ambushed and slain returning from their negotiations near Tripoli by a Templar knight named Walter du Mesnil, an act apparently sanctioned by the Grand Master Odo de Saint Amand.
-Amalric demanded the knight be surrendered, but Odo refused, claiming only the pope had the authority to punish du Mesnil.
+In 1173, Sinān proposed to Amalric of Jerusalem an alliance against Nur ad-Din in exchange for the cancellation of the tribute imposed upon Assassin villages near Tartus.
+The Assassin envoys to the king were ambushed and slain by a Templar knight named Walter du Mesnil near Tripoli while returning from the negotiations, an act apparently sanctioned by the Templar Grand Master Odo de Saint Amand.
+Amalric demanded that the knight be surrendered, but Odo refused, claiming only the pope had the authority to punish du Mesnil.
 Amalric had du Mesnil kidnapped and imprisoned at Tyre.
 Sinān accepted the king's apology, assured that justice had been done.
 The point of the alliance became moot as both Nur ad-Din and Amalric died of natural causes soon thereafter.

 These developments could not have been better for Saladin who wished to expand beyond Egypt into Jerusalem and Syria, first taking Damascus.
 With the Kingdom of Jerusalem being led by the 13-year old leperous Baldwin IV and Syria by the 11-year old as-Salih Ismail al-Malik, son of Nur ad-Din, he continued his campaign in Syria, moving against Aleppo.
 While besieging Aleppo in late 1174 or early 1175, the camp of Saladin was infiltrated by Assassins sent by Sinān and As-Salih's regent Gümüshtigin.
 Nasih al-Din Khumartekin, emir of Abu Qubays, was killed in the attack which left Saladin unscathed.
-The next year, after taking Azaz, Assassins again struck, wounding Saladin.
+The next year, after taking Azaz, the Assassins again struck, wounding Saladin.
 Gümüshtigin was again believed to be complicit in the assassination attempt.
-Turning his attention to Aleppo, the city was soon conquered and Saladin allowed as-Salih and Gümüshtigin to continue to rule, but under his sovereignty.
+Turning his attention to Aleppo, the city was soon conquered, and Saladin allowed as-Salih and Gümüshtigin to continue to rule, but under his sovereignty.
 Saladin then turned his attention back to the Assassins, besieging Masyaf in 1176.
 Failing to capture the stronghold, he settled for a truce.
 Accounts of a mystical encounter between Saladin and Sinān have been offered :